Skip to main content

 According to Labowitz, “The core of the team is all women who came out of Afghanistan, usually between 2021 and 2023.
 About half of those women had played in the Afghan Football Federation in their women’s program, which was this kind of incredible effort of about a decade where Afghanistan allowed and then expanded their women’s football program.”

-The field isn’t the only place where players are making goals.
-Through community support and scholarships, the female players are striking on their own by learning English, taking classes at community college and working to support themselves and family members living in Afghanistan.
+The pitch isn’t the only place where players are scoring goals.
+Through community support and scholarships, the female players are striking out on their own by learning English, taking classes at community college and working to support themselves and family members living in Afghanistan.

 In just over a year, the team has grown with players from different countries like Mexico, France and Venezuela—forming an international league of their own.
-For all the early risers, the team is preparing for their first anniversary with a game starting at 8:30 a.m. on August 2 at Quillian Center on Westpark Dr.
+They’ll celebrate their first anniversary competing against another women’s team—with directions from Coach Fabre—on August 2 at Quillian Center on Westpark Dr. If you’re an early riser, you can cheer for Houston Shine FC at the game starting at 8:30 a.m.

-Houston Shine FS is part of the Houston Women’s Soccer Association, which is also celebrating a milestone—their 50th anniversary.
+Houston Shine FC is part of the Houston Women’s Soccer Association, which is also celebrating a milestone—its 50th anniversary.

-Watch the feature video about Houston Shine FC in the video above.
+Meet the women of Houston Shine FC in the video above.